-39. The Philippines commended Cuba's leadership, especially on the right to food and on international cooperation.
+39. The Philippines commended the leadership of Cuba, especially on the right to food and on international cooperation.

-40. Poland was concerned at reported violations against human rights defenders and reiterated treaty bodies' recommendations on establishing a national human rights institution.
+40. Poland was concerned at reported violations against human rights defenders and reiterated treaty body recommendations on establishing a national human rights institution.